tardate/LittleCodingKata/README.md

-# 383 Little Coding Katas
+# 384 Little Coding Katas

-> Latest addition :sparkles: [Fixing Ubuntu Boot Issues](./ubuntu/boot-repair) - When Windows, Dell, and Intel updates break your dual-boot Ubuntu ...
-Boot-Repair to the rescue!
+> Latest addition :sparkles: [About Prolog](./prolog/about) - A quick introduction to Prolog and a test drive with GNU Prolog on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about